 If you have been approved for a green card, you are most likely eagerly awaiting its arrival.
 However, if you have experienced a green card delay after approval, you may not know what steps to take next.
 Although not incredibly common, it is possible for you to be approved for a green card but to experience some kind of issue during delivery.
 Keep reading to find out what to do if your green card is not received even after you have been approved.

-How Long Does It Typically Take to Receive a Green Card
+How Long Does It Take for Green Card to Arrive After Approval

 On average, it should take a few days for your green card to be processed before it is mailed to your address.
 So, between the production time and the mail time, you can expect to receive your green card in one to three weeks.